JabRef/JabRefOnline/_posts/2019-08-06-GSoC - LatexCitationsTab.md

 We added a new tab to the entry editor to search for citations to the active entry in the LaTeX file directory (it can be configured in the _Library properties_ dialog).
 The new tab can be disabled in the preferences.

-That is how it works:
+This is how it works:

 !['LaTeX Citations' tab](https://user-images.githubusercontent.com/12954316/62509787-d68a0a80-b80c-11e9-84f5-f894f965dc9e.gif)